 Grilled Cheese with Avocado and Sun-Dried Tomatoes

-- 2 tablespoons avocado, mashed and divided
+- 2 tablespoon avocado, mashed and divided

 - 1 tablespoon sundried tomatoes in oil, sliced

-- Place the cheese and sliced sun-dried tomatoes on the bread.
+In a skillet over medium-low heat, add 1 teaspoon butter.
+Add 1 tablespoon avocado to one slice of bread, and place it in the pan, avocado side up.
+Place the cheese and sliced sun-dried tomatoes on the bread.
 Spread the remaining avocado on the last slice of bread, and add it (avocado side down) to the one in the pan, creating a sandwich.

-- Pick the sandwich up with the spatula, and add the additional 1½ teaspoons of butter to the pan.
+Press down on the sandwich with a spatula, and cover the pan for 2-3 minutes, or until the cheese melts.
+Pick the sandwich up with the spatula, and add the additional 1 teaspoon of butter to the pan.
 Flip the sandwich and press the sandwich down with the spatula.

 Cover and cook for another 1-2 minutes until the cheese is melted and the bread is golden brown.
 Serve warm.

-Serving size: 1 sandwich Calories: 410 calories, Fat: 28 grams, Saturated fat: 15 grams, Carbohydrates: 25 grams, Sugar: 3 grams, Sodium: 385 milligrams, Fiber: 6 grams, Protein: 15 grams, Cholesterol: 60 milligrams
+Serving size: 1 sandwich Calories: 520 calories, Fat: 35 grams, Saturated fat: 18 grams, Carbohydrates: 25 grams, Sugar: 3 grams, Sodium: 320 milligrams, Fiber: 6 grams, Protein: 23 grams, Cholesterol: 80 milligrams